 A few weeks ago I shared my top tips for a dry scalp.
-This week I am sharing with you my top tips if your curls are feeling a bit drier than normal.
+This week I am sharing with you my top tips to prevent dry curls this winter sease.
 It is totally normal for your curls to sometimes feel different depending on the season and winter is often a time that curls can feel drier and possibly a little bit fluffier.
 Personally I do love a bit of fluffy curls or curls with functional frizz, it helps create volume.
 However, I totally appreciate that some people prefer much more defined curls or curls with only a little bit of functional frizz.
-So if your curls are feeling drier this season then read on for my top tips to keep your curls happy, bouncy, soft and moisturised this winter season.
+So if you have dry curls this season then read on for my top tips to keep your curls happy, bouncy, soft and moisturised this winter season.
 The best bit it is, these tips are so easy and simple that is just involve a small tweak to your current routine.

 - If your curls are feeling drier than normal and you regularly use the BY SELINA shampoo, try adding in a pump of the conditioner in with the shampoo in your hand before applying to your curls (or mix in a bowl beforehand is usually easier😊).
 This will create a slightly more moisturising shampoo.
 Alternatively, if you are an avid co-washer and need a little bit more cleaning power to your co-wash, add in a pump of shampoo for a few bubbles.

 - Add an extra pump of conditioner than you would normally use when detangling your curls.
 I have very thick curls and generally use 3 – 4 pumps of the Curl Cleanser & Conditioner to detangle my curls.
 However, now that it is colder and the heating is on, I am adding in an extra pump of two when detangling my curls.
 Be sure to really squeeze the conditioner into each strand to help push those conditioning ingredients into the hair strand so they can really get to work with conditioning your curls.